rajvardhank/ATM_Design/README.md

 3. "libgcc_s_dw2-1.dll"
 4. "libstdc++-6.dll"
 5. Delete the .txt files in cards folder
-6. Run the .exe directly.
+6. Run the .exe directly by double clicking on it.

 ### Method 2:
 1. Clone/download the whole directory.